Prince William County officials have proposed a commuter ferry from Woodbridge to National Harbor and the Navy Yard

 In 1673, the Virginia General Assembly started passing laws to regulate ferries on the Potomac River.
 In 1702, it defined the first specific location of a public ferry, crossing to Maryland from Col. William Fitzhugh's landing.
 The next authorized ferry was "from Col. Rice Hoe's to Cedar Point in Maryland" in 1720.

-In 1720 or soon afterwards, there were enough colonists for Thomas Lee to start a private ferry across the Potomac River.
+In 1720 or soon afterwards, there were enough colonists for Thomas Lee to start a private ferry across the Potomac River at the Fall Line.
 It ran from the mouth of Pimmit Run in Arlington County, at the site of the modern Chain Bridge, to the Maryland shore.
 It was a part of the Lee family's plans for developing a town or manufacturing operation near Little Falls.

 In 1738, the ferry was opened to general public use.
 Francis Awbrey operated it, plus a new one he started that year at Analostian Island.
 That property ended up being owned by the Mason family, and is now called Teddy Roosevelt Island).